Academic Honesty in Student Coursework

 University of Sydney Student Affairs Site:

-The School of Biological Sciences uses sophisticated software for detecting plagiarism in student work.
+The Biological Sciences uses sophisticated software for detecting plagiarism in student work.
 These programs can be customised to:

 - Compare all submitted work in a single year